Creating Safer Drivers

-L&S teamed up with the Office to launch and extend the campaign over several years.
+L&S teamed up with the SDOHS to launch and extend the campaign over several years.
 Efforts have always been rooted in talking with real teens – from producing reality-based, game show style videos featuring games as metaphors for dangerous driving to profiling real safe-driving stories from teens across the state.

 We’ve also distributed promotional kits to South Dakota high schools with clings, posters, bracelets, locker post-its and assembly ideas to drive students to LessonLearnedSD.com where they can enter for their chance to win $20K.

 And for a little added PR buzz, we founded South Dakota’s first statewide Safe Driving Day to coincide with the campaign and remind all motorists to drive safe.

-Over the five years we’ve run the campaign, it continues to gain traction with almost 15,000 total entries.
+Over the six years we’ve run the campaign, it continues to gain traction with almost 15,000 total entries.
 In 2022, we increased student sign-ups by nearly 10%.
-Website users have watched our content and staying engaged, with the average visit lasting more than six minutes.
+Website users have watched our content and stayed engaged, with the average visit lasting more than six minutes.

-Past winners, like Alexa Nelson, continue to be advocates for highway safety in their teen social circles, proving that an authentic message backed by a smart strategy can help change – and save – lives.
+Past winners, like Alexa Nelson and Austin Faw, continue to be advocates for highway safety in their teen social circles, proving that an authentic message backed by a smart strategy can help change – and save – lives.